kloimhardt/clj-tiles/README.md

 External links: [Structure and Interpretation of Classical Mechanics](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/9579/sicm_edition_2.zip/chapter001.html), [Functional Differential Geometry](https://mitpress.mit.edu/books/functional-differential-geometry).

 ### Teaching
-clj-tiles is suited for not only learning but especially also teaching STEM.
+clj-tiles is suited not only for learning but especially also teaching STEM.
 Live coding in front of an audience is made easy.
-The instructor does not need to have any programming experiences, he just prepares puzzles and solves them in front of the audience.
-Typos like in editor based live coding are impossible.
+The instructor does not need to have any programming experiences, he just solves puzzles in front of the audience.
+Typos like in editor based live coding are thus avoided.
 Students can follow along in real-time on their own computers.

 In the literature this method of learning and teaching is known as Parsons puzzle.
 With this, teaching itself becomes a subject of an interdisciplinary sociological study.
 Questionnaires and Control Groups can be used for assessing the efficacy of the method.